santosh-anumula/checkers-engine/docs/README.md

 The game will start in your terminal.

 ## 4. How to Play
-* Players: You control the WHITE (WP/WK) pieces.
+* Players control the WHITE (WP/WK) pieces.
 The computer controls the BLACK (BP/BK) pieces.

-* Turns: White (Human) moves first, then turns alternate.
+* Turns: Computer moves first, then turns alternate.

 * Board Display: The board is displayed with rows labeled A through H and columns labeled 0 through 7.